AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

  * All countries have laws involving no replicates of "Original Identity".
 In the absence of laws for a specific country, the majority of population agreeing to no replicates "Original Identity" can be a placeholder to that country's law.

+* If all conditions are met under this section, then the Agreement will be terminated immediately upon the Original Creator's revival.

 ### Cloned Identity